cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 <div class="notranslate">

 ```
-cloudlinux-config set --json --data '{"options":{"uiSettings":{"hideRubyApp":false, "hidePythonApp":false}}}'
+cloudlinux-config set --json --data '{"options":{"uiSettings":{"hideRubyApp":false}}}'
 ```
 </div>

 :::tip Note
 If you are using cPanel/WHM, you can also configure hide/show <span class="notranslate">CloudLinux Ruby Selectors</span> in <span class="notranslate">WHM | Feature Manager</span>.
-For that, you’d need to first uncheck <span class="notranslate">`Hide Python App in web-interface`</span> in the <span class="notranslate">LVE Manager</span>.
+For that, you’d need to first uncheck <span class="notranslate">`Hide Ruby App in web-interface`</span> in the <span class="notranslate">LVE Manager</span>.
 This will make the menu appear for all accounts.
 After that, you are free to disable this app in <span class="notranslate">WHM | Feature Manager</span> for the required feature lists.
 :::

 #### Deploying Redmine using Ruby Selector